Other Local Groups

 Tel: 07946 646033 Email: email@example.com

-The ADHD Richmond Support Group offers support to parents and carers living in and around the borough of Richmond-upon-Thames who care for a child or young person with ADHD and additional/associated conditions.
+The ADHD Richmond & Kingston Support Group offers support to parents and carers living in and around the boroughs of Richmond and Kingston who care for a child or young person with ADHD and additional/associated conditions.

 The group holds monthly meetings with guest speakers, runs a club for young people and also has fortnightly coffee mornings for parents and carers, which are held at: